top of page

 I believe that a psychological evaluation should do far more than simply give you and/or your child a diagnosis with a few treatment recommendations.
 I take pride in conducting some of the most comprehensive psychological evaluations in the Chattanooga area, with a focus on conducting tests that help me describe in full detail your child's strengths and weaknesses and what these mean for how he or she is functioning in daily life.
 My evaluation services consist of three tiers.
 Each tier includes several similar components: 1) a comprehensive diagnostic intake interview, 2) administration and interpretation of tests, and 3) a 1-hour feedback session with parents or the client.
 Each tier differs only in part 2 - which assessments are given and the length of time required to give them.

 Tier I is the lowest cost and least time consuming evaluation.
 Tier I evaluations usually consist of 1-2 appointments, coupled with completion of a number of questionnaires.
-These evaluations are most often valuable when other testing may have already been completed (e.g. by the child's school) or when the referral question can be addressed through a relatively brief evaluation.
-Tier I evaluations are currently priced at $700, which covers all parts described above.
+These evaluations are most often valuable when other testing may have already been completed (e.g. by another clinical psychologist) or when the referral question can be addressed through a relatively brief evaluation.
+Tier I evaluations are currently priced at $800, which covers all parts described above.
 Insurance can be billed when appropriate.

 Tier III evaluations are comprehensive developmental and psychodiagnostic assessments.
-The most common referral for Tier III evals is to diagnose autism spectrum disorder, which I can test for at any age (even in adults), though I prefer the child be at least 3 years old for a more confident assessment.
+These are the most common type of assessment I do.
+I'd estimate about 95% of my referrals are for these Tier III evals.
+The most common referral for Tier III evals is to diagnose autism spectrum disorder, which I can test for at any age (even in adults), though I prefer the child be at least 3 years old for a more confident assessment, as this is the age at which autism assessment begins to become reliable.
+The other most common type of Tier III evals is for identifying a learning disability or for gifted testing, or for any other type of eval requiring comprehensive neurocognitive testing.
 Other reasons for a Tier III assessment may be to provide a differential diagnosis for children with complex and extensive medical and/or psychiatric histories, or children who present with rare symptoms that other clinicians have not been able to diagnose.
-Tier III evaluations typically consist of 2-4 testing appointments and 7-10 professional hours.
-These evaluations cost $1500.
+Tier III evaluations typically consist of 2-4 testing appointments and 10-20 professional hours.
+These evaluations cost $1800.
 Insurance may also provide some coverage for Tier III evals.
+However, psychoeducational testing (that is, testing for learning disability or giftedness) is almost never covered by insurance.

 Get in Touch